Cookadle/cart253/frogfrogfrog/ideas.md

 # Starting points
-title
+title and instructions screen
- put fly on title resting if frog catch it the game strat? pixel lili pad or whatever i started with frog on start button  looking
+ put fly on title resting if frog catch it the game strat? pixel lili pad or whatever i started with frog on lily pad button  looking like trash with flies around it
+TO DRAW: RED BUTTON PIXEL +INSTRUCTIONS BUTTON